shadaksharid/AgriBot-A-Generative-AI-Powered-Multilingual-System-for-Sustainable-Fertilizer-Recommendations/README.md

 # AgriBot - Smart Fertilizer Management System

-AgriBot is a modern web application designed to help farmers and agricultural professionals optimize their fertilizer usage through AI-powered recommendations and precise calculations.
+AgriBot is a modern multilungual web application designed to help farmers and agricultural professionals optimize their fertilizer usage through AI-powered recommendations and precise calculations.

 ## 🌟 Features